 - Develop policy, strategies and charters that promote harm pervention options.

 - Resiliency education - Learned Optimism and effective esteem development strategies.

 Assist Schools, Sporting Clubs, Churches and other community groups by delivering an effective holistic prevention focused (with early intervention component) Drug and Alcohol Education Education/Advocacy process.
 This endeavour will act to…

-- Maximise harm prevention via intervention and abstinence based strategies through education and student participation in learning and implementation processes.
+- Maximise harm prevention via intervention, demand reduction – including focus on abstinence based uptake delaying/denying strategies through education and student participation in learning and implementation processes.

 - Increase awareness of alcohol and drug impact via culturally creative and relevant ways.